 Since turning 40, I traversed a lengthy mid-life crisis which led to an entirely new set of personal values for me: Love, Abundance, and Freedom.
 So poignant was this transition that I had these inscribed in permanent ink on the inside of my wrist in Chinese symbols.

 The past three years threw me an even bigger hurdle: stage four metastatic breast cancer.
 I tried alternative treatments before I surrendered to Western medicine's chemotherapy and a new clinical trial drug, the mixture of which brought me to death's door twice.
-However, seven months later, I was declared - by the grace of God, no doubt - cancer-free.
+However, in November 2018, I was declared - by the grace of God - cancer-free.

 This entire experience burned my life as I had known it before to the proverbial ground.
 Yet as painful as those darkest of days were, I re-emerged with a new heart and a new perspective: older, wise, healthier and with a passion for giving.

-It is with the utmost gratitude that I now bring my story and these talents to the world.
+While that initial "get out of cancer jail free" card had a shorter timeline than I'd expected and I received news of "recurrence" in late 2019, it is with the utmost gratitude that I now bring my story to the world.
 I believe the reason I am alive today is to share with other women who are traversing their darkest days (often: cancer) and impact their lives in the form of hope and healing via what I have learned.

 Want to follow along?
 Great.
 Click here.